Car Buying Guide

 Glass’s Guide – costs £2.95

-You can look up the Trade (and Retail) prices for your part exchange car on the Glass’s Guide website but it will cost you £2.95 to do so.
-However, it is worth it to get the real Trade price for your car – the same price that the car salesperson will find when they look up your part exchange car in their printed version of Glass’s Guide.
+You can look up the Trade in (and Retail) prices for your part exchange car on the Glass’s Guide website but it will cost you £2.95 to do so.
+However, it is worth it to get the real Trade in price for your car – the same price that the car salesperson will find when they look up your part exchange car in their printed version of Glass’s Guide.
 Using the Glass’s website you can even get your car valuation just by entering your car registration number!

 Buying a Used Car